nova-model/nova-tutorial/learners/setup.md

 ::::::::::::::::::::::::::::::::::::::::: callout

 You can use the analysis cluster for this tutorial.
-This is recommended if you use Windows or otherwise can't meet the above prerequisites on your laptop.
+This is recommended if you use Windows or otherwise can\'t meet the above prerequisites on your laptop.
 By default, the `python` command on the cluster will use 3.9, so please explicitly reference `python3.11` where needed.

 You can create a virtual environment suitable for the tutorial on the cluster with: